-INTRODUCTION TO GIS FOR MINE ACTION E-LEARNING COURSE
+INTRODUCTION TO GIS (GEOGRAPHICAL INFORMATION SYSTEM) FOR MINE ACTION E-LEARNING COURSE - MODULE 1

-Course format: e-learning Duration: approximately 4 hours Languages: English Maximum number of participants: unlimited
+Course format: e-learning Duration: approximately 4 hours

 This self-paced course aims to impart to learners the fundamental components and capabilities of Geographical Information Systems (GIS) and discover how the mapping and analysis solution ArcGIS Enterprise can improve the quality of information in mine action workflows.
 Mine action is inherently geographic, and the use of GIS allows information managers to manage data to solve spatial problems and make smarter decisions.